 Sec.
 5B-15.
-Clerk of Canal to Provide Signed Copy of Ordinance to Director of Planning to be Noted on Official Zoning Maps.
+The City Clerk shall Provide a Signed Copy of Ordinance to Director of Planning to be Noted on Official Zoning Maps.

-The clerk of the canal shall, after action by the City Council on any special land use permit application, provide to the director of planning a signed, certified copy of each such ordinance.
+The City clerk shall, after action by the City Council on any special land use permit application, provide to the director of planning a signed, certified copy of each such ordinance.
 The director of planning shall cause the official zoning maps to be appropriately annotated to reflect the approval of any such ordinance granting a special land use permit by the City Council.